Staff & Board

 Member at Large

-Passionate about food security, Steph is actively involved in the food movement in Halifax.
-They are a graduate of the Food Leadership Program through the Ecology Action Center and serve as a volunteer, and board member of the Spryfield Market.
+Passionate about food security, Steph Osberg is actively involved in the food movement in Halifax.
+They are a graduate of the Food Leadership Program through the Ecology Action Center.
 Excited to contribute to the vital work of Farmers Markets Nova Scotia (FMNS), they strive to ensure food security in their home province.

-Steph is a dedicated professional committed to making a positive impact and serving their community through their expertise in business management, technology solutions, and active involvement in food security initiatives.
+Steph is a dedicated to making a positive impact and serving their community through their active involvement in food security initiatives.